Steve Coogan: 1989–2002: Breakthrough as Alan Partridge

-Other Coogan creations include Tommy Saxondale, Duncan Thicket, Ernest Eckler and Portuguese Eurovision Song Contest winner Tony Ferrino.
-Duncan Thicket has appeared in a tour of live shows.
 Other TV shows he has starred in include Coogan's Run, Dr. Terrible's House of Horrible, Monkey Trousers and Saxondale.
 Coogan has provided voices for the animated series I Am Not an Animal and Bob and Margaret, two Christmas specials featuring Robbie the Reindeer, and an episode of the BBC Radio Four spoof sci-fi series Nebulous.
+He played the Gnat in the 1998 TV adaptation of Alice Through the Looking-Glass starring Kate Beckinsale.